-Kyra, my success story
+Kyra, my success story: from feral to fantastic

 My current horse Kyra was born in 2008 in a nature reserve; she was 11 months old when I got her.
 She didn’t accept any human contact in the beginning.
 I tamed and trained her myself using reward-based methods.

 In just three weeks, I could halter her, touch her all over, lift her feet and lead her around the premises.
 After just a few months of training Kyra now seeks out human contact.
 I used positive reinforcement to start her under saddle and she is doing great.
-This convinced me that it is possible to train a horse with reward-based horse training.
+This convinced me that it is possible to train a horse with positive reinforcement.
 My relationship with Kyra is very special.
 She greets me with a soft nicker and always comes to the gate as soon as she sees me or hears my car.